strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 ### Where my bucket can be located ?
 - https://cloud.google.com/storage/docs/locations

-## Setting up Google authentication
+## <a name="setup-auth"></a> Setting up Google authentication

+If you are deploying to a Google Cloud Platform product that supports [Application Default Credentials](https://cloud.google.com/docs/authentication/production#finding_credentials_automatically) (such as App Engine, Cloud Run, and Cloud Functions etc.), then you can skip this step.

+If you are deploying outside GCP, then follow these steps to set up authentication:

 1. In the GCP Console, go to the **Create service account key** page..
     - **[Go to the create service account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey)**